Laylatul Qadr: the Night of Power

 As Muhammed had his destiny fulfilled by receiving the revelation of the Qur’an on this night, Muslims also call this the “Night of Destiny”.
 This night seems equally important among orthodox Muslims and in Folk Islam.
 It is on this night, and during the following weeks, that many Muslims have had supernatural encounters with God.

-Muslims are encouraged to stay awake the entire night, and pray for blessings and forgiveness.
-According to Abu Huraira translation of the Hadith, the Prophet Muhamed declared that “whoever prays during the Night of Power with faith and hoping for its reward will have all his previous sins forgiven.”
+Many Muslims will stay awake the entire night to pray for blessings and forgiveness.
+According to Abu Huraira translation of the Hadith, the Prophet Muhammed declared that “whoever prays during the Night of Power with faith and hoping for its reward will have all his previous sins forgiven.”
 There are many things that a Muslim will endeavour to do on the Night of Power including recite and study the Quran, make special requests from Allah, evaluate their own lives and make plans for the next year.